hoomano/mojodex/backend/README.md

 ```

 The API routes are all defined in `backend/app/http_routes.py` in the `HttpRouteManager` class, pointing to related Flask Resources in `backend/app/routes/`.

+Here's the link to the [Backend API documentation - Swagger file](/docs/openAPI/backend_api.yaml).

 ### Database Access
 The Backend uses SQLAlchemy to interact with the PostgreSQL database, ensuring efficient data management and storage.
 It can both read and write from the database.